runthings-dev/runthings-taxonomy-template-selector/readme.txt

 * Renamed to runthings-taxonomy-template
 * Auto-enabled for all public taxonomies (no settings page needed)
 * Added support for "Taxonomy Template:" header (with backwards compatibility for "Category Template:")

-== Features ==

-* Zero configuration - works out of the box for all public taxonomies
-* Choose templates per-term from the term edit screen
-* Works with categories, tags, and custom taxonomies
-* Backwards compatible with legacy "Category Template:" headers
-* Lightweight with no dependencies